firebase/genkit/docs/evaluation.md

 npx genkit eval:extractData myRagFlow --label eval123 --output eval123_dataset.json
 ```

-The exported data will be in a HuggingFace Dataset format that you can use with
+The exported data will be in a HuggingFace Dataset format, which you can use
-other open-source evaluation frameworks.
-The data extractor will automatically
+with other open-source evaluation frameworks.
+The data extractor will
-locate retrievers and add the produced docs to the dataset as context.
+automatically locate retrievers and add the produced docs to the dataset as
+context.

 You can the then run the installed evaluators on the dataset: